Winterstoke Backcountry Festival

 Snow Science Update

-February 20, 2025 – Book now
+March 5, 2026 – Book now

 Expand your knowledge of snowpack assessment and snow tests, and learn how to apply this information to your ski line selection.
 This clinic is designed to help skiers make more informed decisions in avalanche terrain by using advanced snow observations.
 You’ll dive deeper into understanding snow structure, stability tests, and how to interpret results in real-time to identify hazards.
 By the end of this clinic, you’ll have the skills to integrate snowpack data into your terrain choices, making your backcountry travel safer and more efficient.